SkylineCommunications/dataminer-docs/user-guide/Basic_Functionality/Visio/SRM/YAxisResource_Shape_Data_Examples.md

   Exposer code: `ResourceExposers.Capabilities.StringCapability(capabilityTextParam.ID).Contains("CAPAB")`

-### Examples: filter feature and client converter
+### Passing exposers with a filter and converter

-In the following examples, a resource exposer is passed, making use of the filter feature and the client converter:
+In the following examples, a resource exposer is passed by means of a filter and profile parameter conversion:

-- Get all resources that have capability "myCapabilityNumberDiscreteParam" which has discrete raw value "1":
+- Get all resources that have capability "myCapabilityNumberDiscreteParam", which has discrete raw value "1":

   `Filter=(Resource.Capabilities.[ProfileParameter:myCapabilityNumberDiscreteParam,ID][List<string>] contains '1')`

-- Get all resources that have capability "myCapabilityNumberDiscreteParam" which has discrete raw value "1" AND have capability "myCapabilityTextDiscreteParam" which has discrete raw value  "A 1":
+- Get all resources that have capability "myCapabilityNumberDiscreteParam", which has discrete raw value "1", AND have capability "myCapabilityTextDiscreteParam", which has discrete raw value "A 1":

   `Filter=(Resource.Capabilities.[ProfileParameter:myCapabilityNumberDiscreteParam,ID][List<string>] contains '1' AND Resource.Capabilities.[ProfileParameter:myCapabilityTextDiscreteParam,ID][List<string>] contains 'A 1')`

-- Get all resources that have capability "myCapabilityNumberParam" which has range option 25 AND have capability "MyCapabilityTextParam" which is text value 'CAPA':
+- Get all resources that have capability "myCapabilityNumberParam", which has range option 25, AND have capability "MyCapabilityTextParam", which has the text value "CAPA":

   `Filter=((Resource.Capabilities.[ProfileParameter:myCapabilityNumberParam,ID]_Min[Double] <= 25) AND (Resource.Capabilities.[ProfileParameter:myCapabilityNumberParam,ID]_Max[Double] >= 25) AND (Resource.Capabilities.[ProfileParameter:MyCapabilityTextParam,ID][string] == 'CAPA'))`